-B. Unacceptable Use
+B. Unacceptable Use While on Duty or on School Property

 - 1. Staff shall not access obscene or pornographic material. - 2.
 Staff shall not engage in any illegal activities on school computers, including the downloading and reproduction of copyrighted materials. - 3.
-Staff shall not use chat rooms, message boards, or instant messaging. - 4.
-Staff shall not use school computers or district internet access to participate in on-line auctions, on-line gaming, mp3/mp4 sharing systems or other digital content sharing systems such as Bit Torrent. - 5.
-Staff shall be mindful of the limitations placed on the use of public resources for things such as lobbying or political advocacy.
-If a staff member has questions about these limitations, they should consult with the superintendent or designee. - 6.
+Staff shall not use computers or district internet access to use peer-to-peer sharing systems such as Bit Torrent, or participate in any activity which interferes with the staff member's ability to perform their assigned duties. - 4.
+The only political advocacy allowed by staff on school computers or district internet access is that which is permitted by the Political Accountability and Disclosure Act and complies with district policy. - 5.
+Staff shall not share their passwords with anyone, including students, volunteers or fellow employees. - 6.
 Staff shall not share their passwords with anyone, including students, volunteers or fellow employees.